The New York Times has a fascinating and frightening article on Internet shaming in China. From the article:

 Asked how he would react if people began publishing online allegations about his private life, he answered, “I believe strongly in the traditional saying that if you’ve done nothing wrong, you don’t fear the knock on your door at midnight.”

-His last quote, “if you’ve done nothing wrong, you don’t fear the knock on your door at midnight,” is perhaps China’s equivalent to the “I’ve got nothing to hide” attitude in the United States, which I blogged about recently here.
+His last quote, “if you’ve done nothing wrong, you don’t fear the knock on your door at midnight,” is perhaps China’s equivalent to the “I’ve got nothing to hide” attitude in the United States.
 That’s a very misguided quote to be saying when you live in a dictatorship.

 2. Solove, Internet Shaming Redux: The Case of the Stolen Cell Phone (August 2005)